rebeccalim20/IDAssignment1/README.md

 # The westlife band page design

-This websites consist  more on the band westlife webpage .
-It is layout in a very neat way and fits the sizing of the screen
+- This websites consist  more on catering on the fan for company and booking for the band westlife concerts.User able to browse through the web according to different sizing of their applications.
+The layout is formated in a clean and neat formated.
+Some part of the website include minor interactive navigation, which will attract user attention on them.

 # bandwebsite